institute-of-coding/accreditation-standard/docs/standard/standard.md

 * understand and apply the legal, social, ethical and professional principles that are relevant to their chosen skills;
 * demonstrate an understanding of the need for sustainable computing in the context of their chosen skills.

 The minimum level of competence which must be demonstrated is: repeated successful application of the components of the relevant skill, in a real-world context, over a period of time.
-This corresponds at least to conscious competence, or *skill* in the terminology of ISO 24773.
+This corresponds at least to **conscious competence**, or *skill* in the terminology of ISO 24773.

 Note that these standards make no assumptions about the format of delivery of a degree – so, for example, the standards apply equally to university-based degrees, degree apprenticeships and degrees incorporating an industrial placement.